rogemus/fitbook/README.md

-# This repo contains old react projects.
+# This repo contains old projects for UNI.
 Most of was created araund 2 years ago.